Consumer Confidence Water Quality Report

 Our water source(s) is/are: (Name-Type-Location)

 Montoursville Borough Water Works water sources are four municipal wells and one spring.
 Two of the wells are located on the west side of town and one in the center of town, south of Broad Street.
-Our spring is located across the river at the base of the mountain.
+Our spring is located acreoss the river at the base of the mountain.

 A Source Water Assessment of our source(s) was completed by the PA Department of Environmental Protection (Pa.
 DEP).
 The Assessment has found that our source(s) of is/are potentially most susceptible to [insert potential Sources of Contamination listed in your Source Water Assessment Summary].
 Overall, our source(s) has/have [little, moderate, high] risk of significant contamination.
-A summary report of the Assessment is available on the Source Water Assessment Summary Reports eLibrary web page: www.elibrary.dep.state.pa.us/dsweb/View/Collection-10045.
+A summary report of the Assessment is available on the Source Water Assessment Summary Reports eLibrary web page: Source Water Assessment Folder.
 Complete reports were distributed to municipalities, water supplier, local planning agencies and PADEP offices.
 Copies of the complete report are available for review at the Pa.
-DEP North Central Regional Office, Records Management Unit at (570) 327-0557.
+DEP North Regional Office, Records Management Unit at (570) 327-0557.

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno‑compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800‑426‑4791).

 We routinely monitor for contaminants in your drinking water according to federal and state laws.
-The following tables show the results of our monitoring for the period of January 1 to December 31, 2023.
+The following tables show the results of our monitoring for the period of January 1 to December 31, 2024.
 The State allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data is from prior years in accordance with the Safe Drinking Water Act.
 The date has been noted on the sampling results table.

 DEFINITIONS:

-Action Level (AL) – The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

-Maximum Contaminant Level (MCL) – The highest level of a contaminant that is allowed in drinking water.
+Maximum Contaminant Level (MCL) The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

 Maximum Contaminant Level Goal (MCLG) – The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

-Maximum Residual Disinfectant Level (MRDL) – The highest level of a disinfectant allowed in drinking water.
+Maximum Residual Disinfectant Level (MRDL) The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

 Maximum Residual Disinfectant Level Goal (MRDLG) – The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.